Printing Tips

 How you print graphics depends on the type of file you are printing and the kind of printer you have.

-If you see a graphic (such as a page layout idea) on a website right click on the picture and select something similar to "Save picture as".
-In the dialog box that comes up name the file and select a folder to put the file in.
+If you see a graphic (such as a page layout idea) on a website, right click on the picture and select something similar to "Save image as".
+In the dialog box that comes up you can name the file and select a folder to put the file in.
 The main thing is to remember where you put the file and what you named it.
 Then pick a file format.
-If the file is already a GIF file I leave it at that.
-Otherwise I usually select JPG.
+If the file is already a GIF file leave it at that.
+Otherwise select JPG.

-Once you get the file on your computer you can edit it in a graphics program or print it as is.
-Refer to the ideas below on how to print Email attachments.
+Once you get the file on your computer you can edit it in a graphics program or print it as is (keeping in mind the copyright info above).